Barabbas: Historicity

-On this reading the retelling encodes faith development from Judaism to Christianity.
-The cultic system of atonement is recast into a judicial narrative in which Jesus replaces the sin offering, temple sacrifice becomes Christological once for all atonement, and the released figure carries the narrative role of the living scapegoat into the world rather than into the sanctuary precincts.
-Merritt argues that the Barabbas option at Passover functions as a civic ritual that could be read by early Christians in light of Yom Kippur patterns, while Benedict XVI acknowledges the connection yet restricts its scope to typology rather than direct dependence.
-Maccoby underscores the naming and insurgent context, which increases the rhetorical contrast between the one killed and the one released, and so strengthens the two goat frame.

 Antisemitism

 The story of Barabbas has played a role in historical antisemitism, because it has historically been used to lay the blame for the crucifixion of Jesus on the Jews, and thereby to justify antisemitism – an interpretation known as Jewish deicide.
 Pope Benedict XVI, in his 2011 book Jesus of Nazareth, dismisses this reading, since the Greek word ὄχλος (óchlos) in means "crowd", rather than "Jewish people".

+John Dominic Crossan of the Jesus Seminar, described the passion parable as being written long after the 66-70 AD Jewish-Roman war, seeing it as "prophecy historicized" rather than "history remembered".
+For Crossan, the authors used this scene to show the generation of Jews at Jerusalem chose a path of violence and physical messianism symbolized by Barabbas, and reaped their own destruction by rejecting the teachings of the spiritual Jesus.
+He also noted a steady exoneration of Rome of any fault, with the placing of full responsibility on the Jews.